DiamondLightSource/mx-bluesky/.github/CONTRIBUTING.md

 8. The developer submits a mx-bluesky PR for the work they have done in the mx-bluesky repo.
 The pull request should start with `Fixes #issue_num` e.g. `Fixes #122`.
 This PR should link to the dodal PR just created with something like "Also needs #456".
 Again, the developer should add some background on how the reviewer might test the change.
 9. If the developer has a particular person in mind to review the work they should assign that person to the PRs as a reviewer.
 10. The reviewer and developer go back and forth on the code until the reviewer approves it.
 (See "Reviewing Work" below)
-11. Once the work is approved the original developer merges it.
+11. Once the work is approved on both PRs, the original developer merges them.
+The PRs should be merged at the same time.

 **Work should not be done without an associated ticket describing what the work is**